Pocket Rules

 Accomplices:

-The Wanted and Incompetence Lists:
+The Wanted and Incompetence List:

-If you break the rules in a minor way, you will be put on the Wanted list and become a licit target for any other player - this includes the police force.
+If you break the rules in a minor way, you will be put on the Wanted list and become a fully licit target for any other player - this includes the police force.
 You redeem yourself by either surviving a certain number of days, or making a certain number of licit kills (the Umpire(s) will tell you which).
 Breaking the rules in a major way will see you disqualified and potentially banned from the Guild.

 If you fail to participate in the game for a certain amount of time, you will be put on the Incompetence List and also become a licit target for everyone.
 You redeem yourself by licitly killing other surviving Players (or attempting at least twice) and emailing the report to the Umpire(s).
 People on the Incompetence List for a long enough time will eventually be removed from the game.